Whistleblower Policy

 Addressing Reports of Misconduct

-If an attorney in the Office of the General Counsel, the President and/or a member of the Board of Trustees is the subject of an allegation of Misconduct, the Chair of the Audit Committee of the Board of Trustees shall receive the report of Misconduct and will appoint individuals to substitute for the role of the Office of the General Counsel and the President in their investigative 3 and decision-making roles.
+Note: If an attorney in the Office of the General Counsel, the President and/or a member of the Board of Trustees is the subject of an allegation of Misconduct, the Chair of the Audit Committee of the Board of Trustees shall receive the report of Misconduct and will appoint individuals to substitute for the role of the Office of the General Counsel and the President in their investigative and decision-making roles.
 In these situations, the reporting person shall file the report by delivering it to the Audit Committee of the Board of Trustees, c/o The President’s Office.

 Confidentiality of Reports and Investigations

 Reports and investigations will be kept confidential to the extent possible and consistent with University policies and applicable federal, state and local laws.
 Although the University will endeavor to handle all reports with discretion and due regard for privacy, other obligations and considerations may preclude the University from maintaining confidentiality.
-For example, the following is a non-exhaustive list of situations in which the University would be required to disclose the identity of the reporting individual: 1) identification is necessary to allow the University or law enforcement officials to investigate or respond effectively to the report; 2) identification is required by law; 3) the University concludes that the person accused of Misconduct is entitled to the information; and 4) pursuant to subpoena and/or court order.
+For example, the following is a non-exhaustive list of situations in which the University would be required to disclose the identity of the reporting individual: 1) identification is necessary to allow the University or law enforcement officials to investigate or respond effectively to the report; 2) identification is required by law; 3) the University concludes that the person accused of Misconduct is entitled to the information; and 4) pursuant to subpoena and/or court order

 Questions